open-telemetry/opentelemetry-specification/specification/trace/api.md

 When creating a new `Span`, the `Tracer` MUST allow the caller to specify the new `Span`'s parent in the form of a `Span` or `SpanContext`.
-The `Tracer` SHOULD create each new `Span` as a child of its active `Span` unless an explicit parent is provided or the option to create a span without a parent is selected, or the current active `Span` is invalid.
+The `Tracer` SHOULD create each new `Span` as a child of its active `Span` unless one of the following is true:
+- an explicit parent is provided,
+- the option to create a span without a parent is selected,
+- the current active `Span` is invalid.

 The `Tracer` SHOULD provide a way to update its active `Span` and MAY provide convenience functions to manage a `Span`'s lifetime and the scope in which a